ozturkgokhan/algorithms-java/readme.md

 # Programming languages used/planned to be at this repo
 * Java

-# Other languages at under my account for the same purpose
+# Other languages under my github account for the same purpose
 * Kotlin
 * *Swift (TBD)*
 * *JS (TBD)*